 We are pleased to announce a new grant fund to support community cohesion in the city.
 The fund is for existing or new activity that helps enhance and promote community relations and brings people together in a community.

 The purpose of the fund is to help partnerships and community groups in the city with their community cohesion work.

 It is for existing successful cohesion building activity to be continued, or for starting new projects in Sheffield.
 All successful bids must improve community relations by bringing people together and improve or create new opportunities for sharing community concerns, ideas, knowledge, skills and experiences.

 We would particularly like to see any initiative have the ability to be continued in or by the community after the funding finishes.

 There is £30,000 available for each financial year 2017-18 and 2018-19, meaning a grant can be given for up to 18 months if needed.
 There is no minimum or maximum grant amount.
-There are two forms to use, a short form for application under £2,000 and a longer form for applications over £2,000.
+There are 2 forms to use, a short form for applications under £2,000 and a longer form for applications over £2,000.

 The closing date for applications is 5pm on Friday 8 September 2017.
 Applications will be presented to a Grants Panel who will make grant recommendations according to the budget available.